maxoizs/BT/README.md

 Not fully tested :( !!!
 Finally if you want to run the unitests use `dotnet test` Alternatively you can use Visual Studio and right click on test project and chose `Run Tests`

+## TODO
+Wire a IoC lib to aid us add more unit tests, especially to test game and player